textX/textX/docs/model.md

 ### _tx_metamodel

 This attribute exists only on the root of the model.
-It is a reference to the metamodel object used for creating the model.
+It is a reference to the meta-model object used for creating the model.

-This attribute can be usefull to access the parser given the reference to the model.
+This attribute can be useful to access the parser given the reference to the model.

 ```python